Boris Johnson confirms Covid isolation laws will be scrapped

-Covid isolation laws will be scrapped this month after Boris Johnson said he expects to end the remaining Covid-19 restrictions a "full month early".
+Covid isolation laws in the United Kingdom will be scrapped this month after Prime Minister Boris Johnson said he expects to end the remaining Covid-19 restrictions a "full month early".

 This will include an end to the legal requirement to self-isolate, Johnson told MPs, as he set out his ambition to confirm an end to remaining rules on February 21.